j-holub/Node-MPV/readme.md

 # Node-MPV

-This module keeps an instance of **[mpv player](https://github.com/mpv-player/mpv)** running in the background and communicates over the Json IPC API.

-It provides functions for the most of the commands needed to control **mpv**.
+A wrapper to comfortably use **[mpv player](https://github.com/mpv-player/mpv)** with **node**.js.
+It provides functions for the most of the commands needed to control the player.
 It's easy to use and highly flexible.

+The module keeps an instance of **mpv** running in the background (using mpv's `--idle`) and communicates over the Json IPC API.

 It also provides direct access to the IPC socket.
 Thus this module is not only limited to the methods it provides, but can fully communicate with the **mpv** API.